 More often than not, small stakes poker has the major advantage that you can play for leisure and profit at the same time, especially since you are very likely to find a lot of unskilled players and fish.
 In fact, because the small stakes games constitute the place where most of the poker players start out, you could easily spot and take advantage of the inexperienced players’ mistakes and turn them into potential profits.
-In addition you can also often play risk-free with the no deposit bonus offered by some casinos, check out casino bonus, the courtesy of 21Nova Casino.
+In addition you can also often play risk-free with the no deposit bonus offered by some casinos.

 In spite of this being true, it is important to note that the key to winning a small stake game of poker can be resumed to making fewer errors than your opponents.
 In short, there is no guarantee that your poker skills will actually improve.
 If you ever want to play with the big boys or develop the aptitudes that would participate at the World Series of Poker, then you need to engage in games that are more difficult and play at higher stakes.
 Let’s review the main distinctions of the high stakes poker game.